-Vosselman (2005) defined cost control as a set of cost accounting methods and management techniques with the goal of improving business cost efficiency, by reducing costs or at least restricting their rate of growth.
-Businesses use cost control methods to monitor, evaluate and ultimately enhance the efficiency of specific areas, such as departments, divisions or product lines within their operations.
+Vosselman (2005) defined cost control techniques as a set of cost accounting methods and nanagement techniques with the goal of improving business cost efficiency, by reducing costs or at least restricting their rate of growth.
+Businesses use cost control methods to monitor, evaluate and ultimately enhance the efficiency of specific areas, such as departments, divisions or product ines within their operations.
 Cost control as a practice of comparing the cost of a business activity with the original cost in order to ascertain if the cost is as planned.
-In this study cost control is conceptualized as cost analysis, cost allocation and Cost monitoring and control in the organizations
+In this study cost control is conceptualized as cost analysis, cost allocation and Cost monitoring and control in the organizations.
+However cost control techniques are termed as Budget control, Cost allocation and Cost monitoring & control.